curious-pm/StreamlitSessionManagement/README.md

 }  # Replace with secure storage for production
 ```

+---

 ### 3. Initialize the Cookie Manager
 Use the `EncryptedCookieManager` to securely store session data in cookies.
-Pass a unique prefix for cookie keys and a secure password for encryption:

 ```python
 cookies = EncryptedCookieManager(